Notarized document dated 22 April 1836, for sale of slaves in New Orleans by (Auguste) Carriere & (Daniel Gregoire) Borduzat to Prosper Foy.

 Marcia Cassady writes to her mother, Anna, from the 1904 St. Louis World's Fair.
 She details the exhibits.
 Later C.A.
 Smith writes to Marcia about the vegetation of Florida where he vacations.
 He also mentions the Ohio floods.

-One love letter from William Casttinan in Sanders, Kentucky, to Lura C. Baker in Verona, Kentucky.
+One love letter from William Castleman in Sparta, Kentucky, to Lura C. Baker in Verona, Kentucky.